 If we billed by total members, we'd want every resident paying for Pinitto whether they used it or not.
 If we billed by sessions, we'd want you logging in as often as possible.
 Both shape product decisions over time, even with the best intentions.

 So we don't.
 Pinitto's paid plan bills by active members, the ones who actually contribute or visit consistently in a given month.
 A 60-unit building where only 25 people are active that month pays for 25, not 60.
-A community that uses Pinitto twice a month pays the same as one that uses it twice a day, as long as the same people are active.
+A community that uses Pinitto three times a month pays the same as one that uses it three times a day, as long as the same people are active.

 This means we have no financial incentive to keep you glued to us.
-The economics are aligned with the philosophy.
-We make the same money whether the platform is calm and useful or loud and addictive.
-We chose calm.
+We make the same money whether the platform is useful and unobtrusive or loud and takes up your time.
+We chose the quieter one.

 What this looks like in practice